-Fredi Giesler’s interest in social work started when she was a teenager babysitting for various families and was solidified when she took her first Intro to Social Work course at Pacific Lutheran University.
+POCATELLO – Fredi Giesler’s interest in social work started when she was a teenager babysitting for various families and was solidified when she took her first Introduction to Social Work course at Pacific Lutheran University.

-Giesler will become Idaho State University’s new Master of Social Work (MSW) program director this fall and will continue to develop the program.
+Giesler will become Idaho State University’s first Master of Social Work (MSW) program director this fall and will help develop a program from scratch.